pyspace/pyspace/docs/documentation.rst

 Working on the documentation consists of three parts:
 The first one is the writing of ``*.rst`` files in the ``doc`` folder.
-The second is writing documentation in the python docstrings.
+The second is writing documentation in the Python docstrings.
 The third is connecting everything with links.
 *rst* stands for `ReStructured text format <http://docutils.sourceforge.net/rst.html>`_.
 The connection between these files is done by